-When an addict or an alcoholic decides to get sober, they often need treatment in order to do so successfully.
-There are many different styles of treatment, ranging from outpatient to residential facilities.
-Different methods of treatment have different benefits for patients, and choosing the right treatment depends upon the patient’s individual needs.
-At the Discovery Institute of New Jersey, one of the forms of treatment that we offer is an intensive outpatient program, or IOP.
+Different methods of treatment offer different benefits for patients, and choosing the right treatment depends upon the patient’s individual needs.
+At the Discovery Institute of New Jersey, one of the forms of treatment that we offer is an intensive outpatient program, also known as an IOP.

 What is an Intensive Outpatient Program?